Thedtk24/cinterpreter/README.md

 # Cinterpreter

-A simple arithmetic expression evaluator written in C, by Thed Arthur (Me).
-This is a project which will continue to be improved upon, with new features, so as to reach a better C interpreter.
+A simple arithmetic expression evaluator written in C. This is a project which will continue to be improved upon, with new features, so as to reach a better C interpreter.

 ## Description